vberlier/pytest-insta/README.md

-# pytest-snap
+# pytest-insta

-A minimal snapshot testing plugin for pytest.
+> A flexible and user-friendly snapshot testing plugin for pytest.